giuseppeborgese/terraform-aws-cloudtrail-automatic-re-enable/README.md

 ## Prerequisites:
-These 2 elements
+These 2 elements should be already created.
-CloudTrail should be already created or created after.
+* CloudTrail
-SNS with Email confirmation
+* SNS with Email confirmation

 ## Creation
 Use this code in your terraform project